Warm Goat Cheese Fondue Dip

-This Warm Goat Cheese Dip is the perfect thing to share with your sweetie on Valentine’s Day.
+This warm goat cheese fondue dip is the perfect thing to share with your sweetie on Valentine’s Day.

 What makes for a romantic dinner?
 For me it has to be long so that we can linger, hold hands and whisper.
 When we have a romantic dinner at home instead of in a restaurant, it’s made of little things to nibble on throughout the evening.
 This gives us the chance to, every now and then, stop eating and…